CSUChicoSoftwareEngineering/Examples/ExecutiveSummary/heartbleed.md

 Executive Summary IV
 --------------------
 The Heartbleed bug is a serious security threat to our website.
 A malicious entity could easily get the certificates to our website and use them to misrepresent us.
 This is a huge legal and business problem since we could potentially be liable for the security flaw and lose business in the process.
-I recommend we fix our website by upgrading our servers to the new version of SSL.
-This will protect us from this bug and ensure we do not get hacked.
-In the meantime it would be wise to alert our users and look into shutting the website down until it is upgraded to prevent any attacks.
+I recommend we fix our website by upgrading our servers to the new version of OpenSSL.
+This will ensure that hackers can't steal sensitive information from the server using this vulnerability.
+We will examine the server logs to determine if bug has been exploited, and notify our users if it has.

-Heartbleed is negatively impacting websites across the internet, and we want to take action to prevent ours from being part of this.
-We can fix it by upgrading our version of SSL, and this will protect us from damages both legal and financial.
+Heartbleed is security flaw in OpenSSL, a piece of software used by many websites, including large sites like Facebook and Google.
+We need to take action to secure our web server.
+We can fix it by upgrading our version of OpenSSL.
+This will protect us from damages both legal and financial.
+We will also need to request a new SSL certificate, and then require users to change their passwords after the site is secured.

 Executive Summary V
 -------------------